kharchenkolab/cap-example/model.md

 ```

 ### Evidence
 If provided, we would like to keep track of the basis for why the label was assigned.
-It is hard to envision a simple structure that woudl capture a potentially diverse set of structured and verbal explanations.
+It is hard to envision a simple structure that would capture a potentially diverse set of structured and verbal explanations.
 At the base level, the investigator should be able to provide some text.
 It will be mostly useful to them, but we can probably mine gene IDs from it, and perhaps even some relationships and publications.
-We can add specfici evidence types, such a reference to a publication, marker genes, etc. but I suspect we will only be able to get such detailed info in a handful of cases.
+We can add specific evidence types, such a reference to a publication, marker genes, etc. but I suspect we will only be able to get such detailed info in a handful of cases.
 ```{xml}
 <mapping>
   <label name='T cell'/>